Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 Perhaps the most popular example of quiet quitting is the 1999 film Office Space.
 In this corporate satire, fictional character Peter Gibbons refuses to work overtime, wants to have a good time and charms two consultants into putting him on the management fast-track.

-From a long commute to a boss who is constantly asking him to work weekends, he stops going the extra mile and encourages others to do the same – rejecting hustle culture.
+From a long commute to a boss who is constantly asking him to work weekends, Peter Gibbons stops going the extra mile and encourages others to do the same – rejecting hustle culture.

 So, what is hustle culture anyway?
 The concept is simple – hustle culture means letting work be the driving force in your life, to the detriment of all else.
 Other people stuck in hustle culture might feel like they must work (long hours) to fulfill their professional goals, and there’s simply no other way.